Here’s a list of useful tools and other resources I use in my day-to-day investment activities, plus a few interesting and educational bits and bobs.

 Having pulled the trigger and bought a few shares in a few companies, you should track your performance to see if you’re investing efforts are making you money or losing you money relative to the passive approach.

-Once each month I just log into my various broker accounts and reconcile the amounts between the brokers and ShareScope, and make any adjustments as necessary.
+Once each month I just log into my various broker accounts, reconcile the amounts between the brokers and ShareScope, and make any adjustments as necessary.
 ShareScope then gives me total and annualised returns for each holding.

 It can also display a nice chart of the overall portfolio’s performance, like this one for the UKVI Portfolio (each “B” and “S” on the chart indicates a buy or sell trade):